HonkaROO/NOX-Backend/docs/AUTHENTICATION_CONTROLLER.md

 ### 3. Update Current User Profile
 **PUT** `/api/authentication/me`

 Updates the profile information of the currently authenticated user.
-Users can only update their own profile (FirstName and LastName).
+Users can only update their own profile (FirstName, LastName, Phone, and Address).

 **Authentication Required:** Yes (`[Authorize]`)